thiagofm/thiagofm.github.com/_posts/2015-12-24-the-quest-for-an-efficient-software-development-environment-on-osx.md

 To hide it just go to `System Preferences > General` and tick `Automatically hide and show the menu bar`.

-## Switching CTRL and Caps Lock

-Even if you aren't a shortcut key freak like me, you probably use CTRL more frequently than Caps Lock.
-CTRL is very poorly located at the keyboard, making you move your hand too much.
-It also poses a risk to RSI-related problems, as it's a very unconfortable key to press if you do touchtyping.

-On OSX you can easily do it by going to `System Preferences > General` and ticking `Automatically hide and show the menu bar`.

-This is very helpful if you are using Amethyst with a couple of spaces, so you can easily switch between them with CTRL+Number, and that with CTRL being well positioned in your keyboard.

 ## Wrapping up

 I'm a believer that productivity increases are in the small details.
 I'm very happy whenever people show me new tricks and also when they learn some with me.